An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 where we have relabeled $\chi \to x$ for notational simplicity.
 In equation~\eqref{eq:kdv_standard}, $u(x,t)$ represents the wave amplitude field [m], with spatial coordinate $x$ [m] and temporal coordinate $t$ [s].
 The remarkable property of this equation lies in the exact balance between the quadratic nonlinear term $\varepsilon u\partial_x u$, which steepens wave profiles and would induce shock formation in isolation, and the third-order dispersive term $\mu\partial_x^3 u$, which spreads energy and favors shorter wavelengths.
-When these mechanisms achieve equilibrium, the equation admits solitary wave solutions---solitons---that propagate without change of form~\cite{zabusky1965interaction}.
+When these mechanisms achieve equilibrium, the equation admits solitary wave solutions---solitons---that propagate without change of form~\cite{ref-3}.
+This idealized balance captures the essential physics of long nonlinear waves observed on continental shelves, in straits, and in the thermocline of the open ocean~\cite{ref-47,ref-51}.

 The KdV equation~\eqref{eq:kdv_standard} possesses profound mathematical structure as a completely integrable Hamiltonian system.
-It admits an infinite hierarchy of conservation laws, the first three of which correspond to physically meaningful quantities~\cite{miura1968korteweg,gardner1967method}.
+It admits an infinite hierarchy of conservation laws, the first three of which correspond to physically meaningful quantities~\cite{ref-28,ref-4}.
 The mass functional

-represents the total wave amplitude integrated over space.
+represents the total wave amplitude integrated over space, analogous to volume conservation in the ocean surface layer.
 The momentum functional

 corresponds to the square-integrated field, related to wave action in the physical system.
 The energy functional